lowquark/zinc/README.md

 ### Built-in data structures

-I've spent a lot of time implementing data structures in C, so much that people have made fun of me for it.
+I've spent a lot of time implementing data structures in C, to the point that people make fun of me.
 Even still, I haven't found a satisfying way to implement them generically.
 (If anyone had, maybe C wouldn't be so notoriously buggy.)
 Part of me has decided that complex data structures should be provided directly by the language.
 For example:

     function main() {
       // Declares a vector of int64s